-Help is tailored to each individual and family and can include counseling, support groups, violence and anger prevention training, life skills groups, parenting classes, connections to helpful resources in the community and Teen Court.
+Help is tailored to each individual and family and can include counseling, support groups, violence and anger prevention training, life skills groups, parenting classes, and connections to helpful resources in the community.
 Check out our Executive Director’s blog posts about Youth and Family Services.

 Leaders for Tomorrow gives high school students face-to-face contact with community, government and business leaders to better understand the challenges we must address as a community and the necessity of working together.
 The program motivates our young people to take an active role in creating their future and provides opportunities for them to become directly involved.

 Leaders for Tomorrow graduates become community leaders and business owners.
-High school sophomores in Hood River are encouraged to submit an application.
-Read our email newsletter about Leaders for Tomorrow to find out more, and see our Executive Director’s blog for to learn even more.
+High school sophomores in Hood River and The Dalles are encouraged to apply.
+For more about Leaders for Tomorrow, see our Executive Director’s blog .

 Mentor For Success joined The Next Door in November 2012.
 Mentor For Success provides caring adult mentors for struggling youth aged 14 and up in Wasco and Hood River Counties, particularly those in foster care or facing great challenges..